 - Go to WP Fastest Cache and select the Delete Cache tab.

 - From there, press the Delete Cache button.

 - At the bottom of the page, you will find the Timeout Rules setting.
 Simply click Add New Rule to set an expiry time.

 - A pop-up window will appear.
 There, you can configure the condition of pages or posts you want to cache and how often you would like to delete them.
 Click Save to add the rule.

 Clear Cache with Cloudflare

-To clear your WordPress cache with this method, point your domain to Cloudflare.
+In order to set up the CDN, clear your WordPress cache with this method, and point your domain to Cloudflare.
 Those who have active Cloudflare services from Hostinger won’t need to point domains to Cloudflare nameservers, as these changes will be done automatically.